-The EPIC model and related utilities and data are stored under the \${FESTC_HOME}/epic directory.
+The EPIC model and related utilities and data are stored under the \${FESTC_HOME}/epic directory, scenarios are saved under work.dir, which can be different from epic.dir.
 The file structure for EPIC modeling within the FEST-C system is displayed in Figure 3.